-Healthy Building Science provides asbestos inspections and survey’s for residential, commercial, industrial, and institutional projects of any size.
-An Asbestos Survey generally includes material sampling to identify existing asbestos materials.
+Healthy Building Science provides asbestos inspections and surveys for commercial offices, industrial, homes and institutional buildings of any size.
+An Asbestos Survey generally includes asbestos testing to identify existing asbestos materials.

 Some common sources of Asbestos Containing Materials (ACM) can include, but are not limited to:

 - Vapor Barriers on or behind walls, ceilings, floors, or fixtures

 - Electrical: knob and tube wiring, insulation fuse box insulation

 - Vinyl Floor Tile and underlying mastic or Vinyl Sheet Flooring and backing

 - Leveling Compound, Carpet Glue or Grout and mortar associated with ceramic tile

 - Baseboard and associated glues